heliofi/heliopay/README.md

 ### 1. HelioPay

-A container that gets all the payment informations.
+A container that fetches payment information as well as performs payment on Solana blockchain validates it via Helio API.

 ```js
 import { HelioPay } from '@heliofi/react';